Cauchy convergence in V-normed categories

-for all $y\in X$, which means that $x$ is a {\em forward limit} of $s$ in the language of \cite{BBR98}.
+In case $\mathbb X=\mathrm iX$ is induced by a (Lawvere) metric space $X$, the sequence $s=(x_n)$ is Cauchy if, and only if, $\inf_{N\in\mathbb N}\sup_{n\geq m\geq N}X(x_m,x_n)=0,$ so that $s$ must be {\em forward Cauchy} in the sense of \cite{BBR98}; furthermore, $x$ is a normed colimit of $s$ if, and only if, $X(x,y)=\inf_{N\in\mathbb N}\sup_{n\geq N}X(x_n,y)$ for all $y\in X$, which means that $x$ is a {\em forward limit} of $s$ in the language of \cite{BBR98}.
 (Note that here the ordinary colimit condition for $x$ comes for free since $\mathrm iX$ is a groupoid.)
-The notions of {\em backward Cauchy} sequence and {\em backward limit} in $X$ come about by dualization according to Facts \ref{fourthremarks}(2), {\em i.e.}, by interchanging the arguments of $X$(-,-).
+The notions of {\em backward Cauchy} sequence and {\em backward limit} in $X$ come about by dualization according to Remark \ref{dualization}, {\em i.e.}, by interchanging the arguments of $X$(-,-).

-Of course, {\em if X is symmetric,} there is no need to distinguish between forward and backward, and {\em one obtains the standard notions of Cauchy sequence and sequential convergence}.
+Of course, {\em if X is symmetric,} there is no need to distinguish between forward and backward, and {\em one obtains the standard notions of Cauchy sequence and sequential convergence} in $X$.